12 Bizarre Things Homeowners Have Found in Their Backyards

 $10 million in gold coins

 While walking their dog on their property in the Sierra Nevada, one couple saw a rusty can sticking out of the dirt.
 Instead of continuing on with their walk, they decided to check it out.
 Lo and behold, the can was filled with gold coins.
 They kept digging and found other, similar cans, also filled with gold coins.
 The bounty totaled more than $10 million.
 “It was a very surreal moment,” said the man in an interview.
 “It was very hard to believe at first.”
-We bet.
+Some people have had similar luck finding fortunes in their attic.

 An amusing marble collection